JosephNaberhaus/go-mitizen/README.md

 ##### *MaxHeaderLength*
 - **Type**: int
 - **Default**: 100
 - **Description**: The number of characters allowed in the header of the commit.
+The utility will not allow the user to submit a header greater than this length.

 ##### *MaxLineLength*
 - **Type**: int